Nexus-for-FRC/Nexus/README.md

 [File issues here](https://github.com/frc-queue/frc-queue/issues/new) to report bugs or request new features.

 ## Change log
+### 2024 Week 2

+#### Turkish
+- All team-facing UIs are now available in Turkish.
+Use the selector in the footer to override the default language.
+  - Thanks to Oğuzhan!

 ### 2024 Week 0
 -  Updated inspection checklist to 2024v2